elixir-europe/plant-brapi-to-isa/README.md

 ## Docker

-This is setup to be used with Docker for easy dependency requirements.
-You can download and run with a command like:
+This setup is to be used with Docker for easy dependency requirements.

 ### Running BrAPI to ISA in a container without test containers: